The Improvement Network

 Solving complex social issues such as prematurity requires a new way of organizing ourselves.
 Improvement networks are an innovative structure to organize stakeholders who collectively are in pursuit of a shared goal.

-To improve how our community is performing on this critical indicator Albany County, March of Dimes New York, and The Albany Promise Cradle to Career Partnership are collaborating to create a local Prematurity Improvement Network.
+To improve how our community is performing on this critical indicator Albany County and March of Dimes New York are collaborating to create a local Prematurity Improvement Network.
 The work of this network will be to:

 · Establish data collection & reporting mechanisms to collect and analyze real-time data regarding how our community is performing regarding premature births; use this data to set a baseline and targets for improvement; disaggregate prematurity rates by appropriate demographic indicators (i.e. race, income, geography, etc.) in order to identify locally-defined disparities;